 When someone asks us a question, it’s instinctive to jump in and try to immediately help them, but according to the podcast speaker, Michael Bungay Stanier, this is wrong.

 Ok, hear me out.

 There’s nothing wrong with being helpful?
 Right?
 Well, that’s what I thought, until Stanier put forward the notion that when we become the hero (and we all love to be the hero) we unwittingly create perpetual victims who don’t know how to sort out their own problems.

-These people are not good at using their own knowledge and resources, and will happily apply yours, in the process taking your time and energy.
+These people could be using their own knowledge and resources better but will happily apply yours, in the process taking your time and energy.
 Of course, you don’t feel bad when you help someone, you feel good, but you may be subconsciously harming that other person.

 The key is to be helpful in the right way.